 Winchester Model 1886 Replacement Stock

 Machine rough inlet walnut replacement stocks for Winchester Model 1886 lever-action rifles.
 Available in a straight or pistol grip style with either a crescent, spur, or flat shotgun-style butt cuts.
+This is for the wood only no metal parts are included.

 Item is not finished as it may appear.
 It has only been rubbed down with mineral spirits to enhance the grain.
 Grain patterns will also vary from the examples.
 Read more below >